 Can they be useful?

 Top 10 risk lists or reports can still provide value.
 The first question to ask is ‘risk to what?’.
 This can then help you more effectively evaluate how those risks might translate to your objectives (if at all).
-It may help identify risks your organization hasn’t prepared for, or learn new information or nuance about existing risks.
+It may help identify risks your organisation hasn’t prepared for, or learn new information or nuance about existing risks.

 Here are some tips or questions to consider when looking at these types of lists: